Skip to Content

 2. Grand Views in a Picturesque Japanese-Inspired Living Room

-You will notice that this seating room has white paneled walls and ceiling, but also still showing touches of natural wood beams throughout.
-Who can miss the gorgeous picture windows lining the back wall.
-A curved boucle sofa has the most coveted spot where you can gaze out onto the lush green landscape enjoying a perfect cup of coffee.
-Keeping with the minimal vibe, all of the furniture serves a purpose including the iconic Eames lounge chair.
+You will notice that this sitting room has white paneled walls and ceiling, but also still shows Asian touches of natural wood beams throughout.
+Who can miss the gorgeous picture windows lining the back wall?
+A curved boucle sofa has the most coveted spot where you can gaze out onto the lush green landscape, enjoying a perfect cup of coffee.
+Keeping with the minimal vibe of Japanese style, all of the furniture serves a purpose, including the iconic Eames lounge chair.

 3. Traditional Meets Asian in this Indoor-Outdoor Living Room

-There is nothing better than indoor-outdoor living and this room is no exception.
+There is nothing better than indoor-outdoor living, and this room is no exception.
 It boasts gorgeous views of the calming pool and soothing greenery outside.
-Inside perhaps is a little to cluttered with furniture for my taste, however if you entertain frequently, then there is no shortage of comfortable seating.
-The dark wood folding doors are definitely influenced by the Asian exterior of the house and I love the recessed ceilings which add dimension to the space.
+Inside perhaps is a little too cluttered with furniture for my taste; however, if you entertain frequently, there is no shortage of comfortable seating.
+The Asian exterior of the house influences the dark wood folding doors, and I love the recessed ceilings, which add dimension to the space.

 4. Traditional Japanese Dining-Tea Room

 The delicate partition separates the rest of the house from this traditional dining/tea tasting room.
-Complete with traditional Japanese floor pillows and stools with minimal art, which keeps the interiors simple but elegant and easy.
-The ceiling boasts architectural details which adds dimension and although there are wood floors, the rug offers insulation for a quieter experience.
+Complete with traditional Japanese floor pillows and stools with minimal art, which keeps the interiors simple but elegant and effortless.
+The ceiling boasts architectural details, which adds dimension, and although there are wood floors, the rug offers insulation for a quieter experience.

 5. Clean Lines and Modern Asian-influenced Living Room

 The light palette in this room is a calming retreat for the homeowner to relax and watch TV or pull out a guitar and start strumming.
 It feels light and airy with minimal furniture that is only there to serve a function.
-Low profile furniture is often efficiently used in Asian decor and the platform shelf under the TV is used to house decor and TV equipment.
-The track lighting and light wood throughout gives the space a very modern feel.
+Low-profile furniture is often efficiently used in Asian home decor, and the platform shelf under the TV is used to house items and TV equipment.
+The track lighting and light wood throughout give the space a very modern feel.

 6. Form Meets Function in this Space Saving Living Room